-Entertainment is just as juicy as the food.
+Entertainment is just as juicy as the food on Bliss cruises.
 Enjoy a full-scale production of the Broadway hit musical Jersey Boys, a spicy show called Havana produced by a Tony award-winning director, and a Beatles cover band at the Cavern.
 There are many other lounges for music, as well as a comedy club.
 A three-deck central hub called Ocean Place is where most of the restaurants, shops and entertainment are located for easy convenience.

 Stylish staterooms range from solo traveller studios of 100 square feet, up to the exclusive Haven area with villa-style suites up to 1,458 square feet.
 Haven guests also enjoy a private pool, lounges, bar, courtyard, butlers, concierge privileges and more.

-It’s difficult to think of what else the Bliss could possibly offer on any of its 20 decks — it even has a full-size Starbucks.
+It’s difficult to think of what else the Bliss cruise ship could possibly offer on any of its 20 decks — it even has a full-size Starbucks.

-The Bliss will be home-based in Seattle for summer voyages to Alaska, and will spend winters in the Caribbean and Mexican Riviera.
+The Bliss cruise ship will be home-based in Seattle for summer cruises to Alaska, and will spend winters in the Caribbean and Mexican Riviera.
 For details visit ncl.com.